Kibibit/doc-explorer/achievibit-local.md

 ## Supported params
 `achievibit` supports the following params:
-- `--databaseUrl` (required)
+- `--databaseUrl` **OR** `--testDB` (required) - either set-up achievibit against a real DB or a mock DB
-- `--ngrokToken` (required)
+- `--ngrokToken` (required) - needed in order to connect to GitHub for testing
 - `--logsUsername` - set a username to the logs
 - `--logsPassword` - set a password to the logs (without the username, this is ignored)
-- `--stealth` - if you don't want to print the logo in the terminal
+- `--stealth` - if you don't want to print the logo in the terminal.
+Useful when running in `watch` mode and you don't want the server to print the achievibit logo each time it restarts
 - `--githubUser` - `GitHub` user to make requests with
 - `--githubPassword` - `GitHub` password to make requests with

 ## Running tests (WIP)

-`gulp test` will run
-- unit tests
-- REST-interface tests
-- clicktests.

-`gulp test:unittest` only runs the tests in the test/ folder, `gulp test:clicktest` runs only the tests in the clicktests/ folder.
-Install mocha (`npm install -g mocha`) to run specific tests in the test folder and get better stack traces: `mocha test/spec.git-api.js`.

-{% Napolean %}
+Currently, only unit-tests are implemented.
+To run them locally, run `npm test`